Frequently Asked Questions

 4. Standardize the student's course experience and enhance the credibility and value of the COHC credential.

-Only approved courses are listed on this website have been approved by CAOHC.
+A: All CAOHC courses are listed on this website and have been approved by CAOHC.
 Also, a CAOHC certificate of course approval issued to the course director should be displayed at your course.
 If you do not see this certificate, ask for it.